skol-pro/Nintendo-Switch-Discord-Status/README.md

 ![Nintendo Switch Discord Status Screenshot](https://i.imgur.com/PFOYhIX.png)

-### With Nintendo Switch Discord Status you can...
+## Features
-* Show off to non-Switch owners that you are a Nintendo Switch owner across all of Discord.
+* Show off to non-Switch owners that you are a Nintendo Switch owner across all of Discord
-* **Search and select from thousands of Nintendo Switch games** with real-time IGDB integration.
-* Get automatic updates with the latest game releases - no more waiting for manual updates!
+* **Real-time game search** across the entire Nintendo Switch library
+* **Game cover art display** in the dropdown selector
+* **Always up-to-date** - automatically includes new game releases
-* Set a custom status message to let everyone know exactly what you're doing in-game.
+* **Custom status messages** to let everyone know what you're doing in-game
-* Type in custom game names for games not yet in the database.
+* Type in custom game names for games not yet in the database

-### What's New in v2.0
-This version introduces **live game search with real-time access to the entire Nintendo Switch library**!
-Instead of a static list of ~300 games, you now have:

-* Real-time game search across the entire Nintendo Switch library
-* Game cover art display in the dropdown
-* Modern redesigned interface with improved UX
-* Smart filtering that automatically excludes DLCs
-* Sorted results by release date (newest first)
-* Recent games loaded on startup

-**Technical Improvements:**
-* New IGDB API integration with wildcard search
-* Improved error handling and .env file loading
-* Enhanced build system with electron-builder
-* Icon generation tooling for all platforms
-* Optimized package structure

-**Note**: The old limitation of Discord's 300 art assets no longer affects game selection.
-You can search for any Nintendo Switch game!
-The app uses the generic Nintendo Switch icon for Discord Rich Presence, while game covers are shown in the app itself.

 ## Prerequisites
 * [Discord App](https://discordapp.com) installed on your machine